 What is Overtime?

-Overtime is basically considered as hours that an employee has worked for, over and above their regular full time working hours.
-If an employee works fixed working hours, any amount of time worked additionally will be considered as overtime.
+Overtime is defined as hours that an employee has worked for, over and above their regular full time working hours.
+If an employee works fixed working hours, any additional amount of time worked can be considered as overtime.

 An employer may request overtime to meet with increasing demand for their services.
 For example, a waiter may be asked to work for additional hours during peak holiday season or during a shortage of staff.
 Any overtime may be either compulsory or voluntary.
 It has been seen that a well-designed system of paid overtime is more common with staff who are paid on an hourly basis, as compared to fixed salary staff.